Dental Implants in Springfield

 Watch More Videos

 A dental implant is actually a man-made titanium tooth root that is placed directly into the jaw in order to support a new tooth.
 To get one, it needs to be placed via a minor surgery.
 Unlike most other practices, the team at Advanced Dental Care of Springfield can handle the entire implant procedure from start to finish, ensuring you’ll be able to reclaim your smile while working with the same doctor and team that you trust.
-Once the surgery is complete, you’ll be given a few months to heal before returning to our office to receive your new restorations.
+Once the surgery is complete, you’ll be given a few months to heal before returning to our office to receive your new restorations for tooth replacement.